 - Mention how your affiliates can track their progress.

 Here’s an example of an Amazon affiliate page that provides every detail affiliates need to know before signing up for their program.

 Step 6: Examine & Approve the Applicants

-Once publishers have applied to your affiliate program, the next step would be to examine the entries and approve only the eligible ones.
+Once publishers have applied to join your affiliate marketing program, the next step would be to examine the entries and approve only the eligible ones.

 While examining the entries, you should ask the following questions to determine if they would be the right fit for your program –

 - What kind of influence do they have in your industry?

 - How do audiences interact with their content (engagement rates)?